 Parameter Туре Valid Values

-Subroutine Number Constant 1-255 (GTS)
+Subroutine Number Constant 1-255 (GTS) 1-32 (PGTS or

-TNUILIDEL 1-32 (PGTS or PGTSZ)
+PGTSZ)

-A Warning Do not use the same subroutine number more than once.
-Assign the same subroutine number more than once can cause up- number more than once can cause un- predictable machine operation.
+▲ Warning Do not use the same subroutine number more than once.
+Assign the same subroutine number more than once can cause unpredictable machine operation. unpredictable machine operation.